rajeevraul/WD-Individual-Assignment/README.md

 Lastly, I had to learn about adapting existing code and personalising it into my website.
 An example of this would be the modal which I implemented on my subscribe button.
 With some trial and error and reading up on the formatting, I was able to implement it.

-What aspect(s) of your work I think worked well and why?
+# What aspect(s) of your work I think worked well and why?
 I feel that the aesthetics of my site works very well with the overall theme.
 My site is also easy to access and navigation is smooth as there are multiple ways of doing so and knowing which article you are on by prioritisin URLs in the navigation bar.
 I also think the responsivity of my website worked well as I implemented a large range of pixel sizes so that it would be user friendly, no matter the device being used.

-What aspect(s) of my work could be improved, and how might I do things differently another time?
+# What aspect(s) of my work could be improved, and how might I do things differently another time?
 One aspect I would like to improve on is my organisation of code and the elimination of redundancies.
 I felt like there were ways to shorten my code and prevent writing the same syntax's, in my case some of the CSS styling of texts and images, but I was not able to sort them out in a time efficient manner.
 Another aspect of my work that could have been improved is implementing more JavaScript events.
 This would have made the site feel more responsive as well as being user centric.

-What resources were used when creating my work?
+# What resources were used when creating my work?
 I relied on the W3 Schools website for their resources on how to debug my code as well as finding new ways to style my content and its responsivity.
 I also relied on Stack Overflow to figure out specific problems that were hindering my progress.

+# References
 Appendices: Site Map, Wireframes and Mock-ups (Located in the Appendices folder)

 Sources(Code):